google/comprehensive-rust/src/welcome.md

 * Show you common Rust idioms.

 The first three days show you the fundamentals of Rust.
-Following this, you're invited to dive into one or more spezialized topics:
+Following this, you're invited to dive into one or more specialized topics:

 * [Android](android.md): a half-day course on using Rust for Android platform development (AOSP).
 This includes interoperability wtih C, C++, and Java.